EMAIL GUARD

 Or call the HTTP endpoints directly — JSON in, JSON out, CORS open.
 OpenAPI spec.

-The dangerous move is letting an agent reason over the raw body of a hostile email — that's exactly where the injection lives. scan-inbound returns the verdict and safe structured facts (sender, auth results, domain age, link analysis), so the agent can decide what to do without re-reading the attack.
-Data sources are all free and public: DNS, RDAP, disposable-domain lists, curated injection and secret rulesets.
+The dangerous move is letting an agent reason over the raw body of a hostile email, because that is where the injection lives. scan-inbound gives you a fixed JSON shape instead: verdict, risk, score, sender fields, auth results, domain age, injection findings, link analysis.
+The agent can decide what to do from that without re-reading the attack.